ObserveRTC/integrations/README.md

 ## TokBox Integration

-Currently we do not have a method for configuring `observer.js` outside of a custom build.
-You will need to build the package yourself.
+You can either [build and integrate the package yourself](#tokbox-build) or use our [OpenTok QuickStart](#opentok-quickstart)  simply load the observer libraries from GitHub's CDN and initialize by populating the `observerWsEndPoint` global variable using the `ObserverRTC.ParserUtil.parseWsServerUrl` helper function.

-### Build the package yourself
+### Build the package yourself <a name="tokbox-build"></a>

 Follow the steps below to build the package from scratch.